a-sit-plus/wallet-issuing-backend/README.md

 ```

-Configuration to use dedicated PGSQL database:
+Configuration to use dedicated Postgres database:

 ```yaml
 spring: